SlapOS/slapos/software/apache-frontend/README.apache_frontend.txt

 apache_custom_https
 ~~~~~~~~~~~~~~~~~~~
 Raw apache configuration in python template format (i.e. write "%%" for one "%") for the slave listening to the https port.
 Its content will be templatified in order to access functionalities such as cache access, ssl certificates...
 The list is available above.
+NOTE: If you want to use the cache, use the apache option "ProxyPreserveHost On"

 apache_custom_http
 ~~~~~~~~~~~~~~~~~~
 Raw apache configuration in python template format (i.e. write "%%" for one "%") for the slave listening to the http port.
 Its content will be templatified in order to access functionalities such as cache access, ssl certificates...
 The list is available above
+NOTE: If you want to use the cache, use the apache option "ProxyPreserveHost On"

 url
 ~~~